Druid-of-Luhn/Growl-Styles/README.md

 ### Mountain Lion – by Billy Brown

 This is a style I created that replicates the OS X Mountain Lion notification design.
+It may not be perfect seeing as I do not have Mountain Lion (yet).
 It is completely built from scratch by myself.

+### OS X Window

+This style aims to replicate silver heading of windows in Mac OS X. It does not have rounded corners, however the rest keeps the same beautifully sleek style that you see whenever you open an application on OS X.

 ### Windows 8

 These styles are created to replicate the Windows 8 notification popups, albeit with a little more style to make them look nicer.
-They are also built from scratch by myself.
+The different colours are not the exact same as those from Windows 8.

 <a name="list"></a>
 ## List of the styles

 * Mountain Lion – by Billy Brown
+* OS X Window – by Billy Brown
 * Windows 8 blue – by Billy Brown
 * Windows 8 green – by Billy Brown
 * Windows 8 orange – by Billy Brown